Joey Mazzarino

-Joseph Mazzarino (/mæzə'riːnoʊ/; born June 4, 1968) is an American actor, puppeteer, writer and director.
+Joseph Mazzarino (/mæzə'riːnoʊ/; born June 4, 1968) is an American puppeteer, actor, director and writer.
 He is best known for his roles on Sesame Street as Murray Monster, Stinky the Stinkweed and other Muppets, and being Head Writer and Director on Sesame Street, winning 22 Emmy Awards for his work.

 Career

 Former Muppet performer Camille Bonora influenced Mazzarino when she taught an improvisation class at his university, and eventually introduced him to Jim Henson.
 Mazzarino later became the head writer for Sesame Street and also worked on The Adventures of Elmo in Grouchland, Muppets from Space, and Kermit's Swamp Years.

 When Mazzarino auditioned for Sesame Street, he wrote a sketch called "Colambo" and soon found himself cast in the title role.
-Since then, he had been a prominent member of the Sesame Street cast where he performed Horatio the Elephant, Ingrid, Murray Monster, Papa Bear, Stinky the Stinkweed, and various characters until 2015, when he resigned.
+Afterwards, he became a prominent member of the Sesame Street cast, performing Horatio the Elephant, Ingrid, Murray Monster, Papa Bear, Stinky the Stinkweed, and various characters until 2015, when he resigned after completing work on season 46, following changes to the show's format.

-Mazzarino spent the past few years as a writer/producer on the Showtime original series Kidding starring Jim Carrey.
-He directed all 13 episodes of the Julie Andrews' Netflix series Julie's Greenroom, where he also served as a writer.
+Mazzarino spent the next few years as a writer/producer on the Showtime original series Kidding starring Jim Carrey.
+He directed all 13 episodes of the Netflix series Julie's Greenroom starring Julie Andrews, where he also served as a writer.
 Mazzarino spent over 20 years on Sesame Street in multiple roles: Head Writer, Director, Lyricist and Muppet performer.
 He received 25 Emmy Awards for his work in multiple categories (Outstanding Original Song, Outstanding Writing, Outstanding Direction and Outstanding Performer in a Children's Series).

-Mazzarino is currently writing on a new PBS series from the Fred Rogers Company entitled Donkey Hodie and is about to begin his third season as a writer for the PBS animated series Nature Cat.
+Mazzarino is currently a writer for the PBS puppet series Donkey Hodie and was also a writer for the animated series Nature Cat.